Phoenix canariensis (Canary Island Date Palm ) Care Indoors, Propagation & Common Problems

 Size

-Canary Island Date Palm is a slow-grower and exclusively propagated by seed.
+Canary Island Date Palm is a slow-grower and is exclusively propagated by seed.
 It grows to a height of only 6 feet when grown indoors.
 The leaves are 2-4 feet long and the leaflets are about 6-10 inches long, narrow, straight and stiff.
-On account of its size and tolerance to low light conditions, Pineapple Palm is one of the low-light, tree-like plants for dark spaces in the home, office and other places.
+On account of its size and tolerance to low light conditions, Phoenix canariensis is one of the low-light, tree-like plants for dark spaces in the home, office and other places.

 Fruit